jerseycheese/BootHillGM/README.md

 ## Technical Stack

-- Platform: iOS app using Swift and SwiftUI
+- Platform: Cross-platform mobile app using React Native
 - AI Model: Gemini 1.5 Pro API (Google Generative AI)
-- Development Environment: Xcode for iOS development, Git for version control
+- Development Environment: Visual Studio Code or WebStorm, Git for version control
-- User Interface: SwiftUI for responsive and native iOS UI
+- User Interface: React Native components for cross-platform UI
+- State Management: Redux for global state management
-- Data Persistence: UserDefaults for simple data storage (MVP phase)
+- Data Persistence: AsyncStorage for simple data storage (MVP phase)

 ## Getting Started

 1. Clone the repository
-2. Open the project in Xcode
-3. Install the GoogleGenerativeAI Swift package:
-   - In Xcode, go to File > Add Packages...
-   - Enter the package URL: https://github.com/google/generative-ai-swift
-   - Click "Add Package"
+2. Install Node.js and npm if not already installed
+3. Install React Native CLI: `npm install -g react-native-cli`
+4. Navigate to the project directory and run: `npm install`
-4. Set up your Gemini API key:
+5. Set up your Gemini API key:
-   - Create a `GenerativeAI-Info.plist` file in the BootHillGMApp/BootHillGMApp directory
+   - Create a `.env` file in the root directory
-   - Add your API key to this file with the key "API_KEY"
+   - Add your API key to this file: `GEMINI_API_KEY=your_api_key_here`
    - Ensure this file is added to .gitignore to keep your API key secure
-5. Build and run the project
+6. To run the app:
+   - For iOS: `npx react-native run-ios`
+   - For Android: `npx react-native run-android`

 [Include any additional setup instructions or requirements]